Schwab U.S. Mid-Cap ETF (NYSEARCA:SCHM) Shares Sold by Marquette Asset Management LLC

-Marquette Asset Management LLC reduced its stake in Schwab U.S. Mid-Cap ETF (NYSEARCA:SCHM) by 4.7% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 89,042 shares of the company’s stock after selling 4,440 shares during the period.
-Schwab U.S. Mid-Cap ETF makes up about 1.5% of Marquette Asset Management LLC’s investment portfolio, making the stock its 16th biggest holding.
-Marquette Asset Management LLC owned approximately 0.07% of Schwab U.S. Mid-Cap ETF worth $6,969,000 as of its most recent filing with the Securities and Exchange Commission.
+Marquette Asset Management LLC lessened its stake in shares of Schwab U.S. Mid-Cap ETF (NYSEARCA:SCHM) by 4.7% during the second quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm owned 89,042 shares of the company’s stock after selling 4,440 shares during the quarter.
+Schwab U.S. Mid-Cap ETF comprises about 1.5% of Marquette Asset Management LLC’s investment portfolio, making the stock its 16th biggest holding.
+Marquette Asset Management LLC owned 0.07% of Schwab U.S. Mid-Cap ETF worth $6,969,000 at the end of the most recent reporting period.

-Other hedge funds and other institutional investors also recently made changes to their positions in the company.
-Harbour Investments Inc. acquired a new stake in Schwab U.S. Mid-Cap ETF in the 1st quarter valued at $1,300,000.
-Livingston Group Asset Management CO operating as Southport Capital Management acquired a new stake in Schwab U.S. Mid-Cap ETF in the 1st quarter valued at $2,815,000.
-AJ Wealth Strategies LLC increased its holdings in Schwab U.S. Mid-Cap ETF by 29.1% in the 1st quarter.
-AJ Wealth Strategies LLC now owns 781,238 shares of the company’s stock valued at $58,148,000 after purchasing an additional 175,978 shares in the last quarter.
-Fulton Breakefield Broenniman LLC increased its holdings in Schwab U.S. Mid-Cap ETF by 29.8% in the 1st quarter.
-Fulton Breakefield Broenniman LLC now owns 23,171 shares of the company’s stock valued at $1,725,000 after purchasing an additional 5,316 shares in the last quarter.
-Finally, Sunbelt Securities Inc. grew its stake in shares of Schwab U.S. Mid-Cap ETF by 10.8% during the first quarter.
-Sunbelt Securities Inc. now owns 58,054 shares of the company’s stock valued at $4,321,000 after acquiring an additional 5,669 shares in the last quarter.
+A number of other institutional investors have also bought and sold shares of the business.
+First Horizon Advisors Inc. grew its position in Schwab U.S. Mid-Cap ETF by 8.4% in the first quarter.
+First Horizon Advisors Inc. now owns 1,740 shares of the company’s stock worth $129,000 after buying an additional 135 shares during the last quarter.
+Strategic Wealth Advisors Group LLC grew its position in Schwab U.S. Mid-Cap ETF by 0.6% during the 1st quarter.
+Strategic Wealth Advisors Group LLC now owns 26,904 shares of the company’s stock worth $2,002,000 after purchasing an additional 159 shares in the last quarter.
+Global Retirement Partners LLC grew its position in Schwab U.S. Mid-Cap ETF by 4.1% during the 1st quarter.
+Global Retirement Partners LLC now owns 4,109 shares of the company’s stock worth $306,000 after purchasing an additional 162 shares in the last quarter.
+Hendershot Investments Inc. grew its position in Schwab U.S. Mid-Cap ETF by 3.6% during the 1st quarter.
+Hendershot Investments Inc. now owns 5,127 shares of the company’s stock worth $382,000 after purchasing an additional 179 shares in the last quarter.
+Finally, Homrich & Berg grew its position in Schwab U.S. Mid-Cap ETF by 0.4% during the 1st quarter.
+Homrich & Berg now owns 46,666 shares of the company’s stock worth $3,473,000 after purchasing an additional 183 shares in the last quarter.

 Receive News & Ratings for Schwab U.S. Mid-Cap ETF Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Schwab U.S. Mid-Cap ETF and related companies with MarketBeat.com's FREE daily email newsletter.